smikhalevski/dsl-backbone/README.md

 - Add Spring initialization support for beans, ex. when bean extends `org.springframework.beans.factory.InitializingBean`.
 - Strategy oriented tag validation.
 - Increase test coverage.

-### Completed

-- Create annotation and related processor to inject annotated fields and method return values as a children of an `ContainerTag`.
-- Implement parent reference for `Tag` using Jackson.

 ## Dependencies